 Appeal Procedure.
 Students placed on financial aid suspension due to lack of satisfactory progress may appeal the denial of financial aid due to an unusual or extraordinary situation that affected the student's progression toward the successful completion of his or her program of study.
 Examples of unusual circumstances include injury or illness of the student or family member, death of a relative of the student, maximum time limit exceeded, or other special circumstances.
-The appeal must be submitted in writing with appropriate supporting documentation to the Director of Financial Aid and should include an explanation of the reason(s) why the minimum academic standards were not achieved.
+The appeal must be submitted in writing to the Director of Financial Aid and must include supporting documentation to support the appeal.
+The appeal must include information regarding why the student failed to make satisfactory academic progress and what has changed in the student's situation that would allow the student to demonstrate satisfactory academic progress at the next evaluation.
+An appeal may be approved only if the Director of Financial Aid has determined that the student will be able to meet SAP standards after the subsequent semester.
+The Director of Financial Aid also has the option to develop an academic plan with the student that, if followed, will ensure that the student is able to meet SAP standards by a specific point in time.
 Students who are appealing the maximum time frame limit must provide a copy of their degree plan that has been signed by their academic advisor.
-The Director of Financial Aid shall also have the authority to place conditions upon the receipt of any financial aid for those cases where aid is reinstated.
-The Director of Financial Aid will notify students in writing of the results within 30 business days after submitting all requested documentation Students whose appeal is denied may submit a second level appeal in writing to the Scholarship Committee.
+The Director of Financial Aid will notify students in writing of the results within 30 business days after submitting all requested documentation.
+Students whose appeal is denied may submit a second level appeal in writing to the Scholarship Committee.
 The second level appeal should also be submitted to the Director of Financial Aid who will, in turn, submit it to the Scholarship Committee.
-The Scholarship Committee's decision will be final and will be reported to students in writing within 30 business days after receipt of the second appeal.
+The Scholarship Committee's decision will be final and will be reported to student in writing within 30 business days after receipt of the second appeal.
+Students who successfully appeal their financial aid suspension status will be placed on financial aid probation.
+Vernon College can require that a student on probation fulfill specific terms and conditions, such as taking a reduced course load or enrolling in specific courses.
+A student on financial aid probation may receive financial aid for one semester only.
+At the end of that semester, the student must meet Vernon College's satisfactory academic progress standards or the requirements of the established individual academic plan to maintain financial aid eligibility.
+Failure to do so will result in the student being placed on financial aid suspension.